We do not have an active recruitment campaign for this program.

 To take part in the program, you need a Queensland C Car open or provisional licence for a manual motor vehicle.

-If you only drive automatic you can still apply, but you need to get your manual licence before the program begins.
+If you have an automatic licence, you can still apply, but you need to get your manual licence before you can be considered for the next stage of the recruitment phase. .

-If you do not have a manual license, you can provide booking evidence for your manual driving test upon application.
+If you do not have a manual licence, you can provide booking evidence for your manual driving test upon application.

 You can do shift work